Home » Plastic Surgery Procedures » Breast Implant Illness

 • Metabolic profile tests

-• Liver function
+• Liver function tests

-• Thyroid function
+• Thyroid function tests

 • Vitamin D levels

-• Erythrocyte sedimentation rate (ESR)—a blood test that can show if you have inflammation in your body
+• Erythrocyte sedimentation rate (ESR) — a blood test that can show if you have inflammation in your body

-• C-reactive protein test (CRP)—CRP levels have been found to be elevated in some with BII and with inflammation
+• C-reactive protein test (CRP) — CRP levels have been found to be elevated in some with BII and with inflammation

-• Autoimmune screens
+• Autoimmune screening

 • Antinuclear antibody (ANA) test